jacomyma/mapping-controversies/_pages/tuto-1-4.md

 ☕ Coffee time!
 Rest your eyes, then head for the next tutorial:

 [<i class="fas fa-forward"></i>&nbsp;1.5.
 Harvest a dataset *(15 min)*](../1.5/)

+---

+### Relation to the course readings

+* The intricacies of Wikipedia and the different ways in which the platform may be reappropriated for controversy analysis are covered in *Weltevrede, E., & Borra, E. (2016).* **Platform affordances and data practices: The value of dispute on Wikipedia**
+*Big Data & Society, 3(1).*